5 Simple Tips to Prevent Employee Stress and Burnout - HRDQ

 Meaning in Work

 Second, they may feel that their company is not doing anything to benefit the world around them.
-Many people, particularly those in the millennial generation, want their careers to affect meaningful change for the better.
+Many people, particularly millennials, want their careers to make meaningful change for the better.
 In some industries, this is easy.
 In others, it can feel as though they do nothing but enrich the wealthy and suppress the already broken.
-Finding the greater good that the company does, and promoting it, can be a beneficial channel.
+Finding the company's greater good and promoting it can be a beneficial channel.

 Third, the employee may feel as though their career is going nowhere.
-It doesn't matter if they put in the bare minimum or if they go the extra mile; they'll never get a promotion or anything more than a token raise if that.
+It doesn't matter if they put in the bare minimum or go the extra mile; they'll never get a promotion or anything more than a token raise, if that.
 They're under-appreciated, and they have no path to advancement.
-In most cases, this leads to turnover, as the employee leaves for greener pastures and a company that presumably, appreciates them more.
+In most cases, this leads to turnover, as the employee leaves for greener pastures and a company that presumably appreciates them more.

-Identifying the source of dissatisfaction and addressing it can be a crucial aspect of helping employees feel as though they're part of something greater and that the work they do is meaningful, which can help push aside other sources of stress.
+Identifying the source of dissatisfaction and addressing it can be a crucial aspect of helping employees feel they're part of something greater and that their work is meaningful, which can help push aside other sources of stress.

 Stress Cannot Be Solved